-The vacation dates used by undergraduate and taught Masters students do not apply to postgraduate research students who study throughout the academic year (1st October - 30th September).
-Students may take breaks for holidays, up to a maximum of eight weeks a year, at times agreed with their Supervisor but such periods should not be used for the purpose of undertaking work.
+The vacation dates used by undergraduate and taught master's students do not apply to postgraduate research students who study throughout the academic year (1st October - 30th September).
+Students may take breaks for holidays, up to a maximum of eight weeks a year, at times agreed with their supervisor but such periods should not be used for the purpose of undertaking work.

-PhD Study Areas in the Department, Access to ARB and printing
+PhD Study Areas in the Department, Access to ARB, printing and business cards